Arkham Stories (I.e. the Cthulhu-hack I use)

 Ingredients: Does the spell require special preparation?
 Some ingredients are easy to gather but for some, the Investigators might need to spend time, money and effort to gather.

-Memorization: Can the spell be learned by heart or does the caster require notes of the incantation?
+Memorization: Can the spell be learned by heart, or does the caster require notes of the incantation?

-I know this is not incredibly helpful, though, I think the best spells are just designed by the GM, for the book it can be found in and for a specific investigation or campaign.
+I think the best spells are just designed by the GM, for the book it can be found in and for a specific investigation or campaign.

 Comments